A Guide to Extending Telomere Length

 2. Manage Chronic Stress

-Psychological stress has been associated with increased inflammatory signalling and reduced telomerase activity.
-Prolonged activation of the stress response may accelerate biological ageing.
-Addressing emotional stress and nervous system regulation—closely linked with mental health—may therefore play an important role in telomere maintenance.
+Elissa Epel and Elizabeth Blackburn’s landmark 2004 study in Proceedings of the National Academy of Sciences demonstrated that chronic psychological stress is associated with shorter telomere length and reduced telomerase activity in peripheral blood mononuclear cells.
+Prolonged activation of the hypothalamic-pituitary-adrenal (HPA) axis and elevated cortisol may accelerate biological ageing.
+Addressing emotional stress and nervous system regulation — closely linked with mental health — may therefore play an important role in telomere maintenance.

 3. Engage in Regular Physical Activity

-Consistent physical activity is associated with improved mitochondrial efficiency, reduced inflammation, and enhanced antioxidant capacity.
+Andrew Ludlow and colleagues’ 2017 review in Sports Medicine confirmed that consistent physical activity is associated with improved mitochondrial efficiency, reduced NF-kB-mediated inflammation, and enhanced antioxidant capacity.
 Both aerobic and resistance exercise have been linked to longer telomeres and increased telomerase activity when performed at appropriate intensity and frequency.

 4. Prioritise Sleep Quality

-Sleep supports DNA repair, immune regulation, and inflammatory control.
-Inadequate or disrupted sleep has been associated with shorter telomere length.
-Maintaining regular sleep–wake cycles and optimising sleep quality may support long-term cellular health.
+Aladdin Shadyab and colleagues’ prospective cohort study published in Sleep found that inadequate sleep duration is associated with shorter telomere length in women.
+Sleep supports DNA repair pathways, melatonin-mediated antioxidant activity, immune regulation, and inflammatory control.
+Maintaining regular circadian sleep-wake cycles and optimising sleep quality may support long-term cellular health.

 5. Avoid Accelerators of Cellular Ageing